cheapjack/AlgaeBioPlasticLab/docs/Workshop1.md

 All of these ingredients are sourced on eBay and are food grade and non-toxic.
 Be careful you only get pure Carrageenan Kappa, some suppliers include it with xanthem gum which makes it far too thick for the foldable film we make here.

 These are amounts enough to fill one of our moulds to give you 2 sheets of 107mm x 244mm size.
 The most consistent results have come from half the original amounts listed on Materiom per sheet, one at a time but you could experiment.

-Carrageenan Kappa is derived from Red seaweed so is quite similar to the other once-living material Spirulina Algae

 **Amount**|**Item**
 ---|---